Chanh-L-L/loop-through-ip/README.md

-# loop-through-ip
+# loop-through-ipaddress

-A script to loop through a range of ips
+A script to loop through a range of ip addresses

 WARNING: Avoid using <b>--connect-timeout</b>, curl still hangs for some ips even there is a timeout.